-City facilities are closed to the public in response to COVID-19.
-City Council meetings are being held electronically and can be live streamed at guelph.ca/live.
+To contain the spread of COVID-19, City Council meetings are being held electronically and can be live streamed at guelph.ca/live.

 For alternate meeting formats, please contact the City Clerk's Office at clerks@guelph.ca or 519-822-1260 extension 5603.